liyajaleel/Task-14-3D-Brain-Tumor-Segmentation/README.md

 of the task.
 The model accepts 4-channel multi-modal MRI input (T1, T1ce, T2, FLAIR) and outputs 3 segmentation classes corresponding to brain tumor sub-regions.

+## Training
+A minimal training script (`train.py`) has been implemented to demonstrate model optimization using Dice Loss, as required in Phase 3 of the task.